 No, ISAs are an individual benefit that cannot be shared or transferred to another person.

 Yes, you can transfer any money held in a Cash ISA into an Investment ISA using the standard ISA transfer procedure.

 As of July 1st 2014 this is now possible.
-The overall limit for a cash ISA and an investment ISA has increased to a collective £15,000 which can also now be used fully in either cash or investment ISA.
+The overall limit for a cash ISA and an investment ISA is a collective £15,240 which can also now be used fully in either cash or investment ISA.